-BBC Studioworks is providing studio facilities and full post production services from Elstree for the annual BBC Children in Need Appeal Show for the fifth consecutive year
+BBC Studioworks is providing studio facilities and full post production services from Elstree for the BBC Children in Need Appeal Show for the fifth consecutive year

-November 2017: The annual charity fundraiser will transmit live from Studioworks’ 11,800 square foot Studio D today, Friday 17 November, in front of a studio audience of 500.
+November 2017: The annual charity fundraiser will transmit live from Studioworks’ 11,800 sq. ft.
+Studio D today, Friday 17 November, in front of a studio audience of 500.
 Taking up presenting duties, Tess Daly, Graham Norton, Mel Giedroyc, Ade Adepitan and Rochelle and Marvin Humes will guide viewers through a night of dazzling entertainment and aim to raise millions of pounds for grants and projects in the UK which focus on disadvantaged children.

 The 2017 Children in Need Appeal Show presenter line up